Skip to main content

 In the future, with local government reorganisation, there is the potential to align the community transport offer with wider transport provision in the Surrey area such as The East Surrey Rural Transport Partnership (ESTP), a charitable organisation working with local councils to provide local community transport and operate services in East Surrey and East Sussex areas or Surrey County Council’s Surrey Connect, an on-demand bus sharing services currently operating across North Surrey, Southwest Surrey, Central Surrey and East Surrey.

-What will happen to dementia services?
+What will happen to Dementia Services?

 Dementia Services will continue to run its centre of excellence from the Claygate Centre for the Community while we transition to the new model.